Find synonyms Find exact match

 How often should my doctor check my feet? — Your doctor should do a complete check of your feet once a year.
 He or she should also do a quick check of your feet at every visit.

-Can nerve damage be prevented? — Yes.
-If you have diabetes, you can reduce your risk of getting nerve damage by:
+Can nerve damage be prevented? — Maybe, but doctors don’t know for sure.
+If you have diabetes, some studies suggest you can reduce your risk of getting nerve damage by:

 Patient information: Type 1 diabetes (The Basics)